mrkkrp/para/README.md

 Author of Smartparens says that we should use MELPA Stable instead and the working branch may be broken in “silly ways”.
 Why should it ever get into this state for any substantial period of time?
 It will be even harder to completely “repair” it in future if you allow it now.
-MELPA Stable an excuse, this does not solve the problem because most of us cannot and do not use MELPA Stable and I would like to see working setup that combines MELPA and MELPA Stable because most of the packages are perfectly usable when
+MELPA Stable is an excuse, this does not solve the problem because most of us cannot and do not use MELPA Stable and I would like to see working setup that combines MELPA and MELPA Stable because most of the packages are perfectly usable when